Vehicle registration plate: Iraq

+Israel

+Israeli civil registration plates are rectangular with reflecting yellow background and embossed with black registration number.
+Under the first dash of the registration number (see below form of registration numbers) there is a stamp of approval of the Standards Institute of Israel.
+On the left side of the plate there is a euroband embossed with the Israeli flag and beneath it the letters IL and ישראל (Israel) written in Hebrew and below it إسرائيل (Israel) written in Arabic.
+Old plates do not hold this euroband.
+In North American standard plates (300 x 150mm), the digits are narrower and the blue rectangle is at the bottom of the plate, as the letters are to the right of the flag.

 Japan

 Japanese vehicle registration plates fall into two classes: Prefectural, used nationwide, and Municipal.
 Municipal registration is typically applicable to motor vehicles that will not leave the area, such as light motorcycles.

 In the prefectural system, the top line names the office at which the vehicle is registered, and includes a numeric code that indicates the class of vehicle.
 The bottom contains one serial letter (typically a kana), and up to four digits.
 The classes of registration plate are divided by vehicle type and engine size.
 For private vehicles less than 660 cc, registration plates have black text on a yellow background.
 Above 660 cc, a white plate with green text is used.
 For commercial, non-private vehicles, the colors of the number plate are inverted.
 An official seal is applied over one (typically the left) screw, preventing the plate being removed and applied to another car.

 Municipal registration plates in Japan may vary in color and design.